lmc-eu/steward/README.md

 ### 4. Run your tests
 #### Start Selenium server
-Now you need to start Selenium server, which will listen and execute commands sent from your tests.
+Now you need to start Selenium server, which will listen for and execute commands sent from your tests.

 ```sh
 $ java -jar ./vendor/bin/selenium-server-standalone-3.4.0.jar # the version may differ
 ```

-This will start single Selenium server instance (listening on port 4444) in "no-grid" mode (meaning the server receives and also executes the commands itself).
-You may want to run the Selenium  server in a grid mode (when the hub is receiving the commands and multiple nodes are executing them) - please consult help and especially the `-role` option of the Selenium server.
+This will start a single Selenium Server instance (listening on port 4444) in "no-grid" mode (meaning the server receives and executes the commands itself).

+**Note:** You may want to run Selenium  Server in a grid mode.
+This has the *hub* receiving commands while multiple *nodes* execute them.
+Consult --help and the `-role` option of Selenium server.

 #### Run Steward!
-Having your Selenium server listening, let's launch your test!
+Now that Selenium Server is listening, let's launch your test!
 Use the  `run` command:

 ```sh
 ./vendor/bin/steward run staging firefox
 ```

-In few moments you should see Firefox window appearing, then the http://www.w3.org/ site (as defined in the example tests) should be loaded and the window will be instantly closed.
+In a few moments you should see a Firefox window appear, then the http://www.w3.org/ site (as defined in the example tests) should be loaded before the window instantly closes.
 See the output of the command to check the test result.

-The `run` command has two required arguments - the name of environment and browser:
+The `run` command has two required arguments: the name of the environment and the browser:
-- The environment argument has no effect by default, but it is accessible in your tests making it easy to e.g. change the base URL of your tested site - for example, your local server or staging environment
+- The environment argument has no effect by default, but is accessible in your tests making it easy to, for example, change the base URL of your tested site.
+This would be useful for testing between your local server and staging environments
-- The browser name could be any name of browser supported by Selenium.
+- The browser name could be any browser name supported by Selenium.
 Most common are "firefox", "chrome", "phantomjs", "safari" and "internet explorer".
 See our wiki for more info related to [installing browser drivers][wiki-drivers].

-There is also a bunch of useful options of `run` command:
+There is also a bunch of useful options for the `run` command:

-- `--group` - run just specific group(s) of tests
+- `--group` - only run specific group(s) of tests
 - `--exclude-group` - exclude some group(s) of tests (can be even combined with `--group`)
 - `--server-url` - set different url of selenium server than the default (which is `http://localhost:4444/wd/hub`)
-- `--xdebug` - start Xdebug debugger on your tests, so you can debug tests from your IDE ([learn more about tests debugging][wiki-debugging] in our Wiki)
+- `--xdebug` - start Xdebug debugger on your tests.
+Allows you to debug tests from your IDE ([learn more about tests debugging][wiki-debugging] in our Wiki)
 - `--capability` - directly pass any extra capability to the Selenium WebDriver server ([see wiki][wiki-capabilities] for more information and examples)
 - `--help` - see all other options and default values
-- **adjust output levels:** by default, only test results summary is printed to the output; the verbosity could be changed like this:
+- **adjust output levels:** by default, only the test results summary is printed to the output; the verbosity could be changed by the following:
     - `-v` - to instantly output name of failed test(s)
-    - `-vv` - print also progress information during run (which tests were started/finished etc); if any test fails, its output will by printed to the console
+    - `-vv` - also print progress information during run (which tests were started/finished etc); if any test fails, its output will by printed to the console
     - `-vvv` - output everything, including all output from the tests

 ### 5. See the results and screenshots
 The log is printed to the console where you run the `run` command.
-But this could be a bit confusing, especially if you run multiple tests in parallel.
+This could be a bit confusing, especially if you run multiple tests in parallel.

-So for each testcase there is a separate file in JUnit XML format, placed in `logs/` directory.
-Also, screenshots and HTML snapshots are saved into this directory (they are automatically generated on failed assertion or if some WebDriver command fails).
+As a solution, for each testcase there is a separate file in JUnit XML format, placed in `logs/` directory.
+Screenshots and HTML snapshots are also saved into this directory (they are automatically generated on failed assertion or if a WebDriver command fails).

-To see the current status of tests during (or after) tests execution, open file `logs/results.xml` in your browser:
+To see the current status of tests during (or after) test execution, open the `logs/results.xml` file in your browser:

 ![Example output as displayed in logs/results.xml file](https://lmc-eu.github.io/steward/images/results-output-example.png)

-Similar output but in command line interface could be obtained using `steward results` command - see below.
+Similar output in the command line interface can be obtained using the `./vendor/bin/steward results` command (see below).
 You can also add `-vvv` to see results of each individual test.

 ![Example output of results command](https://lmc-eu.github.io/steward/images/results-output-cli.png)

 ### 6. See test execution timeline
-Steward provides a visual representation of test execution timeline.
-When used with Selenium server grid you can see which Selenium node executed which testcase, identify possible bottlenecks and so on.
+Steward provides a visual representation of the test execution timeline.
+When used with Selenium Server in "grid" mode you can see which
+Selenium node executed which testcase, identify possible bottlenecks and so on.

-To generate the timeline, simply run after your test build is finished the command `generate-timeline`:
+To generate the timeline, simply run the `generate-timeline` command after your test build is finished:

 ```sh
 ./vendor/bin/steward generate-timeline
 ```

-File `timeline.html` will be then generated into `logs/` directory.
+File `timeline.html` will then be generated into the `logs/` directory.

 ![Example timeline visualization](https://lmc-eu.github.io/steward/images/timeline.png)